 Welcome to this new Amped Software blog series on CCTV Acquisition.
-In this fortnightly series, we hope to break down some misconceptions and challenges, but also provide some solutions for the initial recovery of video evidence from surveillance systems.
+In this fortnightly series, we hope to break down some misconceptions and challenges.
+Also, we hope to provide some solutions for the initial recovery of video evidence from surveillance systems.

-Make sure to stay up-to-date with our blog by checking in regularly, as we will be posting a new article every two weeks.
+Therefore, make sure to stay up-to-date with our blog by checking in regularly.
+In fact, we will be posting a new article every two weeks.
 You won’t want to miss out on any of the content!

-In any investigation, whether it is criminal, civil, or even within an internal business, evidence is sought to answer a question or belief and, subsequently, identify if an allegation is true or false.
+Firstly, in any investigation, whether it is criminal, civil, or even within an internal business, evidence is sought to answer a question or belief and, subsequently, identify if an allegation is true or false.
 Most people are aware that witness evidence is when someone can state they saw or did something.
-There is then physical evidence, such as a document, a fingerprint on a glass, or an item of clothing found in a street.
-The item of clothing may later be found to have no connection with the investigation.
+Then, there is physical evidence, such as a document, a fingerprint on a glass, or an item of clothing found in a street.
+Moreover, the item of clothing may later be found to have no connection with the investigation.
 Finding it, recovering it correctly, and the analysis of it, must all be done in a manner that does not affect its value during any other part of the investigation.

 An investigation may have started as a result of a person being assaulted.
 The offender ran away and was seen by a witness to be wearing a blue shirt.
-The police search the road and a blue shirt with red marks on it is found.
-An officer placed this item into a paper exhibit bag, and it was sealed and labeled correctly.
+Accordingly, the police search the road and a blue shirt with red marks on it is found.
+Then, an officer placed this item into a paper exhibit bag, and it was sealed and labeled correctly.
 The officer knows what to do, and how, because of their training in the handling and packaging of clothing exhibits.

 This level of evidence understanding and handling is the same for Digital Multimedia Evidence (DME), and CCTV falls into this evidence type.
 However, CCTV is very different from a standard audio or video file.
 Decades of under regulation, poor security industry understanding, and minimal academic research have resulted in the formation of a hybrid data type.
 There may be very little, if any, information on how the data is generated and how the data should be acquired, handled, and managed.

-In most evidence types, there are known standards, but an estimated 7-10 thousand different video surveillance systems exist.
+In most evidence types, there are known standards.
+However, an estimated 7-10 thousand different video surveillance systems exist.
 With each manufacturer being able to manipulate the data in any way they want, the importance of originality and integrity cannot be overstated.

 To emphasize this point, we will return to those bullet casings, recovered earlier by the CSI.